More Free Teachers Resources: Teachersindex.com

-Your classroom can become greener by changing the way you assign and do projects in all subjects.
-Teachers use a huge amount of paper.
+Your classroom can become a little greener by changing the way you assign and do projects in all subjects.
+Most teachers consume and use a huge amount of paper.
 A little effort can cut this usage big.
 A little effort can turn your classroom green.

 However, it still costs electricity and other resources to produce this paper.

 Teachers can, if possible, use only recycled paper in their classrooms.
 And by cutting down on the use of paper, teachers can make their classrooms a little more greener.